GeniaV/react-burger/README.md

 # Project Stellar Burger

-Stack - React, CSS, JavaScript, JSX.
+Stack - React, CSS, JSX.

 An app for desktop that helps users create their own burgers using different ingredients and place orders.